Members Bios / Updated November 2021

 Retired, Alzheimer’s Association of Greater Cincinnati

 Nancy Boss is a clinical social worker with more than 40 years of experience in both clinical and management positions.
 Although much of her employment experience has been in the medical field, she has also worked in adult and children protective services.
 Most recently she was with the Alzheimer’s Association, a position she left in February, 2020.
 Since that time she has come to appreciate the meaning behind the expression “idle hands are the devil’s workshop.”
 She is interested in making a meaningful contribution to a worthwhile cause and has time, energy, interest, and experience to share.
-She is acutely aware of the serious void created by the Alzheimer’s Association’s mission to place fund raising over and above providing services.

 Director Center for Memory Support & Inclusion, Episcopal Retirement